screwdycrow/Funcron/README.md

 to be called will be the ```defaultFn```. then at 12:00:00 the corresponding ```fn``` and after that at 12:10:00 the default function will run again.

+In case that ```defaultFnMaxCalls``` is setted the default will run as many times it is setted and can be called until the next timeslot.

 ## To Do:
 1) Repeat the schedule for next day when the last timeslot function is executed by default.
 2) timeslots to accept Date objects, so that funcron can be able to schedule actions